I love dogs and I enjoy educating others about various breeds.

-They are extremely loving and will do well in a family atmosphere, though can sometimes attach more to just one or two people.
+They are extremely loving and will do well in a family atmosphere, though they can sometimes attach more to just one or two people.
 They are in the Terrier family, so they have a lot of energy.
-However, being smaller, they can get pretty good exercise running about inside the house, and in the backyard.
-Walking them daily is a great thing, and gets rid of pent-up energy, though as long as they are getting moderate exercise, a daily walk is not a must.
-But they do love going on walks, and checking everything out.
+However, being smaller means they can get pretty good exercise running about inside the house and in the backyard.
+Walking them daily is a great thing, and it gets rid of pent-up energy, though as long as they are getting moderate exercise, a daily walk is not a must.
+But they do love going on walks and checking everything out.
 They think they own the neighborhood, and they make sure everyone knows that.

 When there's more than one Pin living in the house, the pecking order usually follows the order in which they came into the family.
 They are good with children if socialized early and properly.
-Though because of their smaller size, can get injured more easily than most breeds.
+Because of their smaller size, they can get injured more easily than most breeds.
 They are, however, not quite as delicate as a Chihuahua or an Italian Greyhound for instance.
 Their bones aren't built as slight as those breeds.
-Children should be supervised when around the breed, both for the children's safety, and the dogs' safety.
+Children should be supervised when around the breed, both for the children's safety and the dogs' safety.

 Min Pins and Other Animals

-Min Pins do well in groups, having more than one Min Pin, or any other breed for that matter, as long as they are socialized with other dogs early and often.
-Because of their barking and fast-paced energy level, they can annoy cats very easily, and while some Pins may chase cats, most of the time they are more interested in playing with them, so it can depend more upon your cats personality, whether they can put up with the perceived "annoyance" that Pins can be to the cat.
+Min Pins do well in groups as long as they are socialized with other dogs early and often.
+Because of their barking and fast-paced energy level, they can annoy cats very easily.
+While some Pins may chase cats, most of the time they are more interested in playing with them, so it can depend more upon your cats personality whether they can put up with the perceived "annoyance" that Pins can be to the cat.